sendwithus/confidence/README.md

 Returns an object containing:

- - status: a short status identifier indicating the outcome (1, 2, or 3)
+ - `hasWinner`: true if a winner could be calculated, false otherwise
-   - 1: There is not enough data to determine a result.
+ - `hasEnoughData`: true if there is enough data to calculate a statistically significant result, false otherwise
-   - 2: There is enough data, but the results are too close and there is no clear winner.
-   - 3: There is enough data, and there is a clear winner.
+ - `winnerID`: the ID of the winning variation, or `null` if there isn't one
- - winner: the name of the winner or `null` if there isn't one (for status 1 and 2)
+ - `winnerName`: the name of the winning variation or `null` if there isn't one
- - confidenceInterval: the minimum and maximum values of the confidence interval, or `null` if there is no winner (for status 1 and 2)
+ - `confidenceInterval`: the minimum and maximum values of the confidence interval, or `null` if there is no winner
- - readable: your human readable result
+ - `readable`: your human readable result

 ## Examples